-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)). - [X] Definitive Proxy Statement. - [] Definitive Additional Materials. - [] Soliciting Material Pursuant to §240.14a-12.

-ClearOne, Inc.

-(Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing Party: - 4) Date Filed:
+Filed by the Reg istrant ⊠ Filed by a Party other than the Registrant \Box Check tl he appro priate box: Confide Definit Definit nary Proxy Statement. ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)). ive Proxy Statement. ive Additional Materials. ng Material Pursuant to §240.14a-12.
+ClearOne, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Paymo ent of Fil ing Fee (Check the appropriate box): \boxtimes required. nputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Title of each class of securities to which transaction applies: 2) Aggregate 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: 5) Total fee paid: Check 1 d previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid sly.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
+Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-CLEARONE, INC.
+CLEARONE, INC. Notice of 2019 Annual Meeting of Shareholders